SurvivalGamesDevTeam/TheSurvivalGamesProxy/README.md

 It will integrate into the SurvivalGames plugin as a config option "BungeecordMode: true"

-@AgentTroll can you set up CI please and thank you.
+~~@AgentTroll can you set up CI please and thank you.~~ I can't seem to find a Mave repo for Bungeecord... well until I do, no CI